“Personalize my healthcare” with digital apps and e-Health!

 My role was to work with pan-Canadian teams.
 I looked for the inclusion of patient voice through engagement, the articulation of value propositions to the patient, along with the technical and system experts on our team.

 Some of the highlights are:

-- Hearing the voices across Canada has been inspiring and helped me step out of my Provincial bias and truly see the need for personalization at the family level across Canada with similar requirements.
+- Hearing voices across Canada has been inspiring, helping me step out of my provincial bias and truly seeing the need for personalization at the family level

-- Seeing the shear number of digital enablement projects, and the inclusion of the voice of the patient, has been a breakthrough and many projects are already at the co-design level with their families.
+- Seeing the shear number of digital enablement projects with the inclusion of the patient’s voice has been a breakthrough, with many projects already at the co-design level with their families

-- Seeing how digital apps can improve the health literacy of communities and enable these communities to personalize their plans and develop trusted sources for healthcare information from our service providers to these families.
+- Seeing how digital apps can improve the health literacy of communities, enabling them to personalize their plans and develop trusted sources for healthcare information from our service providers to these families

-As you leave the conference, make a commitment to develop your own personal healthcare plan for your family using the digital foundations to enable the plan and improve your own health literacy.
+As you leave the conference, make a commitment to develop your own personal healthcare plan for your family.
+Use the digital foundations to enable the plan, and improve your own health literacy.